Get to know PeekMed

 To go deeper into how a young hip salvage surgery could be an option over a hip arthroplasty, we’ve prepared a real case study.

-Case study on why perform a Hip Savage
+Case study on why perform a Hip Salvage

 In this case, the patient is a 28-year-old female patient who had suffered a femoral neck and shaft fracture.